CodedCells/fadsrv/README.md

 4. Place all html pages in `p`.
 5. Start `fadsrv.py` and let it build `fadata.json`.
 6. Navigate to `127.0.0.1:6970` in your web browser.

+# Features
+* Posts grouped by artist
+* Posts grouped by keywords
+* Recently updated artists
+* Partially "seen" artists (where some posts have been "marked as seen" but not all).
+* **Choose Your Own Adventure** aka either mark as passed or to be passed later.
+* Artist name search
+* Shuffled list of arists (aka suprise me)

+# Terminology
+* `seen` - You've looked at the image and mark it as such.
+* `ref`er - want to look at it again at some point.
+* `rem`ove - for stuff you might have missed and not want to keep.
+* `passed` - When you've looked on Fur Affinity and got everything you want.
+* `l8r` - I'll look at that artist later (aka 6134 posts is a lot to look at atm)